rpassmore/GoHole/readme.md

 ### Docker

 You can use GoHole in a Docker container.
-To do that, you can use the Docker image: https://hub.docker.com/r/segura2010/gohole/ running:

-`docker pull segura2010/gohole`

-Once you pull the Docker image, you can run a container using the command:

-`docker run -d --name gohole -p 53:53/udp --restart=unless-stopped gohole/master`

-Then, you will have a Docker container running GoHole.
-But it does not install any blacklist (domains will not be blocked).
-In order to do that, you must open a shell in the container with:

-`docker exec -it gohole /bin/bash`

-After that, you can run `gohole -abl blacklists/list.txt` to set up the blocked domains.
+A DockerFile is availble in the src code, this builds a docker image for raspberypi I'm using [resinio](https://resin.io/) to build and manage the containers.

 ### Metrics & Statistics on Graphite